Since 2017

 Instructions

-1. I prepare ingredients for plum jam with pits for winter.
-Wash + sort plums; EXCLUDE overripe + damaged fruits.
+1. I prepare the ingredients for the plum jam with pits for winter.
+Wash and sort the plums, excluding any overripe or damaged fruit.

 Step 1

-2. PRICK fruits in several places with toothpick or thick needle.
+2. Prick the fruits in several places with a toothpick or thick needle.

 Step 2

-3. Dissolve sugar in water.
-Looks like very little liquid — DON'T add more (plum will release juice + sugar will melt when heated, increasing liquid volume).
+3. Dissolve the sugar in the water.
+It looks like very little liquid, but you shouldn't add more, because the plums will release their own juice and the sugar will melt when heated, increasing the volume of liquid.

 Step 3